legobuff/workshop-pe/exercises/part02-dtr-security-scanning.md

 docker image push YOURDTRURL/admin/nginx:latest
 ```

 3. When done correctly, you should be able to see your new tags within the Repository `Tags` tab.
-Please note the `Vulnerabilites` are currently on *Pending* The security scan will take some time.
+Please note the `Vulnerabilities` are currently on *Pending* The security scan will take some time.

 ![dtr-security03](../images/dtr-security03.png)/